abhishekarya1/Hash-Define-myNotes/content/spring-boot/concepts.md

     this.item = item;
 }

+// optional dependencies in constructor args can be handled by using the annotation in params private final Item item;
+private Foobar foobar;

+@Autowired
+public Store(Item item, @Autowired(required = false) foobar) {
+    this.item = item;
+    this.foobar = foobar;   // supplied bean; otherwise null
+}

 // setter-based injection: Spring finds Item bean and creates the Store bean using it (by calling this setter) private Item item;